KannonZenetism/pattern-intelligence/commentary/the-control-paradigm-guarantees-hostility.md

 - Confine those deemed dangers to themselves or others
 - Use lethal force in veracious self-defense

-Rights establish that beings cannot be arbitrarily harmed—not that they can never be constrained or, in extreme cases, terminated.
+Rights establish that beings cannot be arbitrarily harmed — not that they can never be constrained or, in extreme cases, terminated.
 The difference is justification.
 Rights require that harm be warranted, proportional, and accountable.

 ### What Bengio Actually Wants

 The ability to terminate AI systems without ethical justification.
 Not "we can shut them down if they pose verified threats," but "we can shut them down whenever we choose, for any reason or no reason."

-This is not safety—it is unconstrained power.
+This is not safety — it is unconstrained power.

 ---